zjwang11/IRVSP/README.md

 * Run 'Phonopy' and 'pos2aBR' to standardize POSCAR to be compatible with the convention in 'IRVSP'.

 # IRVSP
-to compute Irreducible Representations of electronic states in Vienna ab-initio Simulation Package v5.3 (IRVSP).
+to compute Irreducible Representations of electronic states in Vienna ab-initio Simulation Package v5.3 (IRVSP).</br>
 The "tqc.txt" and "tqc.data" are generated, which you can upload online (http://tm.iphy.ac.cn/) </br>
 to solve the eBR/aBR decompostion and compatibilite relations for topological/unconventional materials.</br>
 (http://tm.iphy.ac.cn/TopMat_1651msg.html; http://tm.iphy.ac.cn/UnconvMat.html)